Martian01/openTeamOneServer/README.md

 ## Persistence via MariaDB

+For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
+After your first steps with Open Team One you might want to progress to a disk based SQL database, like MariaDB.
 MariaDB is a popular MySQL fork.
 In fact, MariaDB is the continuation of MySQL by the original author and a community.
 MariaDB is drop-in compatible with MySQL, so everything written in this section works for MySQL, too.

-For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
-It is also quite easy to switch to a disk based SQL database, like MariaDB.
-This can be done in the following way.
+When I first tried integrating with MariaDB, it seemed to be easy.
+However, I soon ran into issues related to character encoding.
+The same happened when I set up an instance running on a virtual server on the internet.
+It seems that we are already hitting the limits of MySQL and MariaDB with an application like Open Team One in an internationalized (non-English) environment.
+Sorry folks, the days of the empire are over, and Unicode is required these days.
+The good news is, with the following recipe I managed to get Open Team One to run on a MariaDB database.

 First, make sure you have enabled UTF-8 with support for 4-byte characters.
-To that end I have added the following configuration to the MariaDB configuration file.
-In my installation the file is called _/etc/my.cnf.d/server.cnf_.
+To that end, make sure the following configuration is in the MariaDB configuration files.
+On Debian you do not need to do anything.
+On Slackware you need to modify _/etc/my.cnf.d/server.cnf_.
+On other distros it will be similar.

 	[mysqld]
 	character_set_server = utf8mb4